• Skip to primary navigation

 Print

-This couvillion recipe is a thick and hearty stew made with a rich roux, loaded with fish and crawfish, simmered in a piquant Creole tomato sauce.
+Couvillion (Creole Courtbouillon) is a thick and hearty stew made with a rich roux, loaded with fish and crawfish, simmered in piquant Creole tomato sauce.

 Save Recipe Saved!